emilaxelsson/2020_DSLs/post.md

 (Some readers will recognize the above snippet as being embedded in the [YAML format](http://www.yaml.org/).
 This is only an implementation technicality.
 It is still a DSL in the sense it speaks to the domain experts and gets interpreted according to the rules of BEE.)

-We recognize the key information from the table in the sector codes, although laid out slightly differently.
+We recognize the key information from the sector code tables, although it is laid out slightly differently.
 There are also some extra descriptions and formatting in there, which is used when the indicators get presented in various parts of our system.
 This extra information is definitely part of the domain, and thus makes sense to support in the DSL.

-Additionally, the sector codes often define side-conditions that change the parameters of an indicator, etc. Our DSL is able to capture these variations as well, but we're not going into the details here.
+The sector codes often define side-conditions that change the parameters of an indicator, etc. Our DSL is able to capture these variations as well, but we're not going into the details here.

 Note that the above definitions are the *single source of truth* for said indicators in our system.
-That code is accessed every time a user opens up a scorecard in the browser, downloads a PDF report, etc. This also means that a BEE expert could, in principle, tweak an indicator throughout the whole system without knowing the slightest about programming in general.
+That code is accessed every time a user opens up a scorecard in the browser, downloads a PDF report, etc. This also means that a BEE expert could, in principle, tweak an indicator throughout the whole system without knowing the slightest thing about programming in general.